The Truth about Accelerated LPN Programs

 Accelerated programs in nursing are very common; not as common are accelerated programs to become a Licensed Practical Nurse (LPN).
 Navigating through the various options and degree programs is tricky.
 Finding out the real commitments of time and money for any accelerated nursing program is even harder.

-Keeping straight all the different titles alone is tough stuff:
+Keeping all the different titles straight is tough enough:

-- LPN—Licensed practical nurse; you need an associate’s degree or a diploma to become an LPN
+- LPN—Licensed Practical Nurse; you need an associate degree or a diploma to become an LPN

-- LVN—Licensed vocational nurse; California and Texas call LPNs LVNs; you need your associate’s degree to earn it
+- LVN—Licensed Vocational Nurse; California and Texas call LPNs LVNs; you need your associate degree to earn it

-- LNP—Licensed nurse practitioner, a designation used in Virginia, probably as a way to get back at Texas and California for messing with the LPN designation
+- LNP—Licensed Nurse Practitioner, a designation used in Virginia, probably as a way to get back at Texas and California

-- RN—Registered Nurse; most RNs have attained an associate's degree
+- RN—Registered Nurse; most RNs have attained an associate degree